-Traditional Criminal Defense Lawyers Are Usually Trained In Federal Contract and Procurement Laws
+Traditional Criminal Defense Contractor Lawyers Are Not Usually Trained In Government Contracts and Procurement Laws

 - Have you retained a local criminal defense attorney that does not quite understand federal contracts and procurement rules?

 - Are you being investigated for alleged fraud against the federal government?

 - Is your criminal case involving False Claims Act or Buy American Act charges?

 The criminal justice system is complex without the added complexity of being charged with a violation of federal procurement laws.
 When you hire a criminal defense attorney in a government contracting case, he or she should also advise you about the underlying allegations by the Department of Justice.
 (DOJ) or SBA Inspector General.
 The attorney must be able to understand and explain where the prosecutor is taking the case and be able to explain the strong and weak points in your case.

 What skills should you look for right away when finding a government contract fraud defense lawyer.
 Many companies make the mistake of seeking out large defense firms because they feel more comfortable with a large defense firm dealing directly with the Department of Justice or other law enforcement agencies.
 Although understandable, the real focus is whether the prospective defense lawyer understands the area of procurement law, what the prosecutor is looking to criminal charges or looks to get a criminal indictment.
 It is no secret that government contract fraud cases stem from allegations of fraudulent behavior such as Buy American Act violations, Trade Agreements Act violations, or simple allegations of fraud under the various small business programs.
 Without an in-depth knowledge of these complex areas, federal prosecutors are almost guaranteed to get a conviction if you don’t settle.